csci-1301/csci-1301.github.io/labs/Char/readme.md

 Note that you can also test if a character is equal to an other by using `==`, as for integer values.
 This is particularly useful when we want to ask the user for a "yes" / "no" decision.

-Write a snippet of code that
+Write a program that

-- Ask the user for a character,
+- Asks the user for a character,
-- Display on the screen "The user said yes" if the user entered "Y" or "y",
+- Displays on the screen "The user said yes" if the user entered "Y" or "y",
-- Display on the screen "The user said no" if the user entered "N" or "n",
+- Displays on the screen "The user said no" if the user entered "N" or "n",
-- Display on the screen "The user entered an incorrect value" if the user entered any other character.
+- Displays on the screen "The user entered an incorrect value" if the user entered any other character.

 # Pushing Further (Optional)